Frequently Asked Questions on the ISTernship program

 - How do I apply?

 The application period for the ISTernship program opens each year around mid-December when a link to an online platform will be published.
 The deadline for the application is in February.
 Reference letters are also due by February.
-More specific information will be published closer to the application period.
+More specific information will be published closer to the application period here.

 - When is the application deadline?

 The application deadline is each year in February.
-More specific information will be published closer to the application period.
+More specific information will be published closer to the application period on this page.

 - What documents do I need?